jklebucki/AJKIOTSolution/README.md

 Visit the live site: [https://iot.ajksoftware.pl/](https://iot.ajksoftware.pl/)

 The current release version is ready for public testing.
 Considering the current stage and stability, it is recommended to label this release as a **Release Candidate (RC)** version.

+---

+Coming soon: At the end of the week, on 07.06.2024, we will add information about the availability of the mobile application beta version for download on AppStore (TestFlight) and Google Play (open testing).